efuzy/efuzy/docs/src/pages/vue-components/date.md

 ### Custom ad-hoc locale

-If, for some reason, you need to use a custom ad-hoc locale rather than the current Quasar Language Pack that has been set, you can use the `locale` prop:
+If, for some reason, you need to use a custom ad-hoc locale rather than the current Efuzy Language Pack that has been set, you can use the `locale` prop:

 <doc-example title="Custom ad-hoc locale" file="QDate/CustomLocale" overflow />